Do I Need Insurance to Rent a Car? What Is the Best Practice?

 Does rental insurance cover passengers and other people that are driving the car?

-You can add a driver to your rental car insurance, but both of you need to be present at the rental location with valid driving licenses.
+You can add a driver to your rental car insurance, but both of you need to be present at the rental location with valid driver’s licenses.
 The coverage will automatically protect you, your vehicle, and your passengers.

 Is it absolutely necessary to buy insurance when I rent a car?

-Good question!
 A rental company cannot force you to purchase coverage from them.
 Moreover, rental insurance isn’t mandatory.
 Most states, however, require rental car companies themselves to carry minimum liability coverage.
 This coverage covers you, but the limits may not be enough if you collide with multiple cars or a luxury vehicle.

 If the car breaks down, the company is responsible for towing and replacing the car for you.
-But you will be responsible for repairs to the glass, tires, battery, keys, and windshields while you’re renting the car.
+But you will be responsible for repairs to the glass, tires, battery, keys, and windshield while you’re renting the car.

 Keeping all these things in mind, we recommend you purchase rental car insurance.